xandao-dev/thetan-arena-sniper/README.md

    * WALLET_PRIVATE_KEY - Your wallet private key, you can find it on Metamask -> Account Details -> Export Private Key You should append the 0x to the private key.
                           I recommend creating a new wallet just for this project, fill with some BNB for gas and with WBNB to buy thetans.
-   * IS_TESTNET -> Set it to false if you are using mainnet on BSC_PROVIDER

 4. Install pm2 to run the application as a service
   ```sh